-9.1 The council will require the applicant to demonstrate within the operating plan how they intend to prevent nuisance arising, prevent disturbance and protect amenity so far as is appropriate to ensure that the licensing objectives are met.
+- 9.1 The council will require the applicant to demonstrate within the operating plan how they intend to prevent nuisance arising, prevent disturbance and protect amenity so far as is appropriate to ensure that the licensing objectives are met.
 Where there is a relevant representation regarding extended hours, the council will not permit an extension unless it is satisfied that the licensing objectives would be met.
-Refer back to paragraph 7.2 point g.
+Refer back to paragraph 7.3 point (q). - 9.2 In considering an application, the council will consider the adequacy of proposed measures to remove or effectively manage the potential for nuisance and antisocial behaviour.

-- 9.2 In considering an application, the council will consider the adequacy of proposed measures to remove or effectively manage the potential for nuisance and anti-social behaviour. - 9.3 The council will particularly consider the following matters where they are material to the individual application: - a.
-The proximity of residential accommodation; - b.
-The type of use proposed, including the likely numbers of customers, proposed hours of operation and the frequency of activity; - c.
-The steps taken or proposed to be taken by the applicant to prevent noise and vibration escaping from the premises, including music, noise from ventilation equipment, and human voices.
-Such measures may include the installation of soundproofing, air conditioning, acoustic lobbies and sound limitation devices; - d.
-The steps taken or proposed to be taken by the applicant to prevent disturbance by customers arriving at or leaving the premises.
-This will usually be of greater importance between 11.00 pm and 7.00 am than at other times of the day; - e.
-The steps taken or proposed to be taken by the applicant to prevent queuing (either by pedestrian or vehicular traffic).
-If some queuing is inevitable then queues should be diverted away from neighbouring premises or be otherwise managed to prevent disturbance or obstruction; - f.
-The steps taken or proposed to be taken by the applicant to ensure staff leave the premises quietly; - g.
-The arrangements made or proposed for parking by patrons, and the effect of parking by patrons on local residents; - h.
-The provision for public transport in the locality (including taxis and private hire vehicles) for patrons; - The level of likely disturbance from associated vehicular and pedestrian movement to and from the premises; - j.
-The use of gardens and other open-air areas, including those for the use of smoking; - k.
-The delivery and collection areas and delivery/collection times; - I. The siting of external lighting, including security lighting that is installed inappropriately;
+- 9.3 The council will particularly consider the following matters where they are material to the individual application: - a) the proximity of residential accommodation; - the type of use proposed, including the likely numbers of customers, proposed hours of operation and the frequency of activity; - c) the steps taken or proposed to be taken by the applicant to prevent noise and vibration escaping from the premises, including music, noise from ventilation equipment, and human voices.
+Such measures may include the installation of soundproofing, air conditioning, acoustic lobbies and sound limitation devices: - d) the steps taken or proposed to be taken by the applicant to prevent disturbance by customers arriving at or leaving the premises.
+This will usually be of greater importance between 11pm and 7am than at other times of the day; - e) the steps taken or proposed to be taken by the applicant to prevent queuing (either by pedestrian or vehicular traffic).
+If some queuing is inevitable then queues should be diverted away from neighbouring premises or be otherwise managed to prevent disturbance or obstruction;